 The Big Easy

 Bliss never seemed any less pissed off for it.
-Everything felt vaguely hollow, and in her more loquacious moods (usually after feeding on a vessel with weed in their system) she would ask her krewemates if this was all there was.
-Some of their answers were more sympathetic than others, but none of them were particularly enlightening.
+Everything felt vaguely hollow.
+In her more loquacious moods (usually after feeding on a vessel with weed in their system) she would ask her krewemates if this was all there was.
+Some of their answers were more sympathetic than others, but none were particularly enlightening.

 Coco Duquette spoke eloquently at rants about systemic injustices, why the world was the way it was, and conflicts and philosophies dating back to ancient times.
 The elder Brujah’s words simultaneously resonated and left Bliss feeling strangely inadequate.

 Education was another failure.
 Bliss looked for other places to make herself whole.
-She and her krewemate Trent Ambrose, a Toreador graffiti artist maligned by his clan, pursued a relationship that was marked by cycles of passion, finding things to get angry over, violent arguments that usually escalated into physical altercations, and then tearful reconciliation.
+She and her krewemate Trent Ambrose, a Toreador graffiti artist maligned by his clan, fell into an on-and-off relationship.
+It was marked by cycles of passion, finding things to get angry over, violent arguments that escalated into physical altercations, and then tearful reconciliation.
 Bliss kept hoping Trent would save her, but not even she could say what she needed saving from.